 Both institutions will verify your eligibility via screenings, interviews and site visits based on the information you provide in your application.

-If you’ve decided to apply for the MBE program, your first step is to register on the NMSDC website.
-After that, you can get your documents together and begin to fill out the application.
+If you’ve decided to apply for the Minority Business Executive program, first register on the NMSDC website.
+Then gather the necessary documents and fill out the application.

 - Proof of citizenship